 Camembert is a soft creamy cheese that comes from the Normandy region of France.
 It is similar to Brie, which comes from the old Brie region (now Seine et Marne) of France.

 Baked camembert cheese is as easy as it sounds.
-It comes in a wooden box, so simply open the wooden box and take off the plastic wrap.
-Place it back in the box, and cut a cross shape on the top of the cheese.
-Sprinkle some fresh thyme on top of the cheese, and close the box.
-Wrap the box in tin foil and place in the oven for 15 minutes.
+It comes in a wooden box, so simply open the wooden box and take off the plastic wrap and cook in the oven for 15 minutes.
 You can add sweet toppings such as honey or fig jam, or savory ones like pesto and chili flakes.

 ☞ READ MORE: Cheese etiquette à la française